 Fixed Budget Flexible Budget (i) It does not change with actual volume of activity achieved.
-Thus it is known as rigid or inflexible budget. (ii) It operates on one level of activity and under one set of conditions.
-It assumes that there will be no change in the prevailing conditions, which is unrealistic. levels of activity. (iii) Here as all costs like - fixed, variable and semi- variable are related to only one level of activity so variance analysis does not give useful information. information as each cost is analysed
+Thus it is known as rigid or inflexible budget.
+It can be recasted on the basis of activity level to be achieved.
+Thus it is not rigid. (ii) It operates on one level of activity and under one set of conditions.
+It assumes that there will be no change in the prevailing conditions, which is unrealistic. (iii) Here as all costs like - fixed, variable and semi- variable are related to only one level of activity so variance analysis does not give useful information. information as each cost is analysed